-The effect of dry intrusions on ascent might be understood partially in terms of the quasigeostrophic (QG) omega equation for adiabatic, frictionless flow (e.g. Trenberth 1978; Boos et al. 2015), focusing on terms most relevant for Fig. 7:
+(e.g., Trenberth 1978; Boos et al. 2015), focusing on terms most relevant for Fig. 7:

-$$L\omega \sim -2f_0 \frac{\partial \mathbf{u}g}{\partial p} \cdot \nabla \zeta_g, \tag{2}$$ the Coriolis parameter, \mathbf{u}g and ζ_g are the geostrophic wind vectors and relative vorticity.
-308 Boos et al. (2015) showed that the full QG forcing (which includes terms not shown in Eqn.
-2) qualitatively predicted ascent to the southwest of the MD center and descent to its northeast.
-310 All else being equal, the change in zonal wind shear shown in Fig. 7b will reduce the differential 311 advection of PV with height, reducing ascent west of the MD centre and reducing descent to its east.
-Conversely, there is a slight increase in westerly shear at the MD center between 850 hPa 313 and 500 hPa, which could force the increased ascent in that region, where the positive vorticity 314 anomaly is also slightly west of the MD center.
-It is also possible that convective responses to the enhanced temperature gradient and mid-level dry layer are driving the increased ascent near the 316 MD center.
-317 marily identified this mechanism for the 500 hPa PV maximum observed at MD centers, which is advected westward by the wind at that height.
-They also identified a 700 hPa PV maximum, and argued that it propagated northwestward through a combination of horizontal advection to the north-northwest and diabatic PV tendencies to the southwest.
+$$L\omega \sim -2f_0 \frac{\partial \mathbf{u}g}{\partial p} \cdot \nabla \zeta_g, \qquad (2)$$ where L is a Laplacian operator, ω is the pressure velocity, f_0 is the f-plane approximation of the Coriolis parameter, and \mathbf{u}g and ζ_g are the geostrophic wind vectors and relative vorticity.

+Boos et al. (2015) showed that the full QG forcing [which includes terms not shown in Eq.
+(2)] qualitatively predicted ascent to the southwest of the MD center and descent to its northeast.
+All else being equal, the change in zonal wind shear shown in Fig. 7b will reduce the differential advection of PV with height, reducing ascent west of the MD center and reducing descent to its east.
+Conversely, there is a slight increase in westerly shear at the MD center between 850 and 500 hPa, which could force the increased ascent in that region, where the positive vorticity anomaly is also slightly west of the MD center.
+It is also possible that convective responses to the enhanced temperature gradient and midlevel dry layer are driving the increased ascent near the MD center.

+Figure 7 suggests the cause of the reduction in MD propagation speed with dry intrusions (Table 2).
+Boos et al. (2015) suggested that MDs propagate by adiabatic advection of PV.
+They primarily identified this mechanism for the 500-hPa PV maximum observed at MD centers, which is advected westward by the wind at that height.
+They also identified a 700-hPa PV maximum and argued that it propagated northwestward through a combination of horizontal advection to the northnorthwest and diabatic PV tendencies to the southwest.